Rachel-Alcraft/PeopleProject/README.md

 Rachel,1 2 3 4,100
 ```
 - The person preferences start at those they most want to do, but include all those they COULD POSSIBLY do even if they'd rather not.
-- The seperation of project-importance and person-preference removes guilt and bias from the planning stage.
+- The separation of project-importance and person-preference removes guilt and bias from the planning stage.
 - If nobody can do a project then it is not scheduled
 ### Output
 - A single csv file with a line for every person-project allocation